hhuOS/hhuOS/README.md

 ## Bootloader

 hhuOS implements the Multiboot standard and can (in theory) be booted by any Multiboot compliant bootloader.
 Per default, our own bootloader [towboot](https://github.com/hhuOS/towboot) is used for booting hhuOS.
 However, it is possible to boot hhuOS using GRUB.
-Since towboot only support UEFI-based system, it is necessary to use GRUB for booting hhuOS on (older) BIOS-based systems.
+Since towboot only support UEFI-based systems, it is necessary to use GRUB for booting hhuOS on (older) BIOS-based systems.
 To use GRUB, some additional packages need to be installed:

 ```sh
 sudo apt install grub-pc-bin grub-efi-ia32-bin xorriso